TanyaTanya2601/Churn-Retention-Intervention-A-B-Test/README.md

 I put it together this way because I wanted a project that forced me to practice interpretable modeling, proper experiment design, and business/profitability thinking all together, rather than as three separate disconnected exercises.

-About the data
+## DATASET

 This project uses the real "Bank Customer Churn Modelling" dataset from Kaggle — customer-level data including tenure, balance, number of products, account activity, demographics, and whether the customer churned (Exited).

-Dataset source: Bank Customer Churn Modelling — Kaggle
+Dataset source: Bank Customer Churn Modelling — Kaggle [https://www.kaggle.com/datasets/aakash50897/churn-modellingcsv]

-To run this notebook yourself, download Churn_Modelling.csv from the link above and update the file path in Section 1 to point to wherever you've saved it.
+To run this notebook yourself, download Churn_Modelling.csv from the link above.

-One thing that is simulated rather than real: since there's no completed live experiment to pull results from, the retention offer's effect on churn is simulated — a clearly documented assumption (an 8-percentage-point reduction in churn probability for treated customers, plus individual-level noise) standing in for a real measured outcome.
-This is called out explicitly in the notebook itself rather than left implicit, so it's clear which parts of the analysis are real data and which part is a stated assumption about how customers would respond.

-What the notebook does, step by step
+## Explanation:

 1. Read the dataset

 Loads the real Kaggle customer data and renames columns to consistent, readable names used throughout the rest of the notebook.